mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 I added the above methods to `Bench.java` and set `LIMIT = 1000_000_000L`

-I built the project with `mvn clean install` and then used the follwong parameters when runnign the benchmark
+I built the project with `mvn clean install` and then used the following parameters when running the benchmark

 {% highlight perl %}
 mantis@mantis: java -jar target/benchmarks.jar testStreams.Bench -i 5 -wi 5 -f 1